Home » Recipes » Main Dish Recipes » Soups and Stews » Southern Oyster Stew

 How do I know if fresh oysters are good?

 Fresh oysters should smell like the ocean — briny and clean.
 The shells should be tightly closed or should close when tapped.
-If they smell off or are open and don’t close, they should be discarded.
+If they smell off or are open and won’t close, they should be discarded.

 How do I store fresh oysters before cooking?